marcodifresco/german-notes/Words/Common phrases.md

 Once more | Noch mal
 Something stops by itself | Etwas hört  ganz von selbst auf The best ... | Ganz vorn
+That is nice | Das ist so lieb
 What is your name (Form.) | Wie heissen sie?
 What is your name (Inform.) | Wie heisst du?
 What time is it? | Wie spät ist es?